conda/conda/docs/source/user-guide/install/download.rst

 Choosing a version of Python
 ================================

-* The latest version of Python 2 is 2.7, which is included with Anaconda and Miniconda.
+* The last version of Python 2 is 2.7, which is included with Anaconda and Miniconda.
 * The newest stable version of Python is 3.6, which is included with Anaconda3 and Miniconda3.